developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/setup/index.md

 **Device Selection -** permits selection between the device camera or the default scanning device set by the system.

 **Template selection -** sets a SimulScan template for the Profile being configured.
-Four templates are included with DataWedge:

-* **Default-DocCap+Optional-Barcode.xml -** Captures the form as a picture and optionally decodes a barcode if available in the form.

 **Templates included with DataWedge**: